 “I know you want to be the star, Cricket,” he said, rubbing his nose, gently snorting the last remnants of meth from his nostrils.
 He snorted again.
 Smiled again.
 “What can you do for the king?”

 “You have the voice.”
 He thought about it.

 “I would make a good Pocahontas,” she said.

 “What?”
 She was upset “Why?”

 “I can be a whore.”

 “Yes, indeed.
 You’re not a travel agent.
+Not anymore.
 You’ve got a special role.”